polyformproject/commercial.polyformproject.org/terms.md

 Either side can terminate this agreement immediately if the other side breaches and fails to cure their breach within fourteen calendar days of notice.

+# Use

 # Permitted Use

 The customer may use the software only for its own computing needs and those of its subsidiaries and affiliates.

+## Prohibited Uses

 The customer may not:

 - sell, lease, license, or sublicense the software or documentation